mysociety/alaveteli/doc/INSTALL.md

 # Cron jobs and init scripts

-`config/crontab.ugly` contains the cronjobs run on WhatDoTheyKnow.
+`config/crontab-example` contains the cronjobs run on WhatDoTheyKnow.
-It's in a strange templating format they use in mySociety.  mySociety render the "ugly" file to reference absolute paths, and then drop it in `/etc/cron.d/` on the server.
+It's in a strange templating format they use in mySociety.  mySociety render the example file to reference absolute paths, and then drop it in `/etc/cron.d/` on the server.

 The `ugly` format uses simple variable substitution.
 A variable looks